uz-gaz/Tertimuss/docs/tutorials/01_getting_started.md

 ## How to continue

-The following tutorials will give you a look of the simulation components in more detail:
+The following tutorials look at the simulation components in more detail:

 - System specification: There you learn how to define a system accordingly to your needs
-- Scheduling algorithm specification: There you will learn a bit about the out of the box provided schedulers implementations, and how to define your own scheduler
+- Scheduling algorithm specification: There you will learn more about the out of the box provided schedulers implementations, and how to define a new scheduler
-- Simulation result analyzing: There you learn about the tools provided to analyze the scheduling behavior, and how you can create your own tool
+- Simulation result analyzing: There you learn about the tools provided to analyze the scheduling behavior, and how you can create  a new personalized tool
 - Running multiple simulations: There you learn how to run fast a big number of simulations.
-This is a need when you want to compare two schedulers and endorse the comparison with a statistical analysis of the schedulers behavior
+This is a need when you want to compare two schedulers and endorse the comparison with a statistical analysis of the behavior of the schedulers.